alchemyplatform/alchemy-sdk-js/docs-md/README.md

 main();
 ```

+## Alchemy Notify

+The [Alchemy Notify API](https://docs.alchemy.com/reference/notify-api-quickstart) helps developers set up webhooks in their apps.
+The namespace provides methods to programmatically create, read, update, and delete your webhooks along with typings for the different webhooks.
+To learn more about Webhooks, please refer to the [Alchemy documentation](https://docs.alchemy.com/reference/notify-api-quickstart#what-are-webhooks).

+Methods on the `NotifyNamespace` can be accessed via `alchemy.notify`.
+To use the methods, you must include your team's auth token in the `authToken` field of `AlchemySettings` when instantiating the SDK.
+The auth token can be found on the Alchemy Dashboard in the Notify Tab.

+Methods include:

+- `getAllWebhooks()`: Get all webhooks on your team.
+- `getAddresses()`: Get all addresses tracked for the provided Address Activity Webhook.
+- `getNftFilters()`: Get all NFT filters tracked for the provided NFT Activity Webhook.
+- `createWebhook()`: Create a new webhook.
+- `updateWebhook()`: Update an existing webhook's active status or tracked addresses and NFT filters.
+- `deleteWebhook()`: Delete the provided webhook.

 ### SDK vs API Differences

 The NFT API in the SDK standardizes response types to reduce developer friction, but note this results in some